 • Full attendance is mandatory.
 All absences are un-excused unless you have a university sanctioned excuse.
 If you are more than 5 minutes late, or, if you leave before the end of class you are considered absent (if students leave before the end of class without prior notice to me, I will remove them from the attendance form and mark them as absent).
 Four absences will result in your final grade being dropped a full letter grade or more.
 Five or more absences will result in a final grade of F. Students must also regularly check their UMBC email accounts along with Blackboard to stay abreast of any updates or changes.
+Cheating is absolutely not tolerated.

-- Cheating is absolutely not tolerated. - Cell phone use and text messaging are strictly prohibited in class. - Any electronic device is only to be used by permission from the professor at designated class - Any crectionic device is only to be used by permanent of the set instructions and at the end of the times.
-I will make note of students who disregard these instructions and at the end of the semester, these students will not receive a passing participation grade. - Students must be respectful of their fellow classmates and use appropriate language at all times.
+Cell phone use and text messaging are strictly prohibited in class.
+Any electronic device is only to be used by permission from the professor at designated class times.
+I will make note of students who disregard these instructions and at the end of the semester, these students will not receive a passing participation grade.
+Students must be respectful of their fellow classmates and use appropriate language at all times.